FRZ-C/Credit-Card-Fraud-Detection/README.md

 Our models were made to work using Kaggle.
 However, our feature generation file was made to work locally to save the feature generated dataset.
 Also, our EDA ipynb was made to work on Google colab.
-Please note these differences.

-You should have extracted our group project file and please leave the files as they are as much as possible.
+Upon downloading the repository, please leave the files as they are as much as possible.
+Please also note that this repository do not contain the original datasets and feature engineered dataset.

-You may download the original dataset from kaggle at this link:
+You may download the original dataset from kaggle at this link and place it in the correct folders according to the structure above:
 [Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection)

-### Model Setup
-To get the models to run on Kaggle, upload the model file which you wish to use.

-Then upload the train_dataset.csv and test_dataset.csv from the 'Feature generated dataset' folder.

-NOTE: DO NOT use the file from the 'Fraud dataset' folder as this contains only the raw dataset without our new features.

-### Feature generated dataset Setup (Optional)
+### Feature generated dataset Setup
 If you wish to recreate our feature generated dataset you will have to run the 'Feature generation.ipynb' file located in the 'Feature generated dataset' folder.

 We ran this file locally so as to save the feature generated dataset.